Have questions? We're here.

 Option 1 – Morning experience: Scenic Tuscany

-Italy's quintessential la dolce vita comes to life as you follow the scenic roads of Tuscany, where the scent of fresh basil mingles with rich espresso, and distant church bells echo gently over long, unhurried lunches.
-Framed by rolling hills, sun-drenched paddocks, and endless rows of grapevines, pause at a local winery for a talk by your vintner guide before joining a tasting of regional wines, soaking in views that feel like a window into the soul of Tuscany.
-Recharged and inspired, return to the ship ready to take part in an onboard art workshop, relax poolside, or further your photography skills with your resident photographer.
+Italy’s quintessential la dolce vita comes to life as you follow the scenic roads of Tuscany, where the scent of fresh basil mingles with rich espresso, and distant church bells echo gently over long, unhurried lunches.
+Framed by rolling hills, sun-drenched paddocks, and endless rows of grapevines, you pause at a local winery for a talk by your vintner guide before joining a tasting of regional wines, soaking in views that feel like a window into the soul of Tuscany.
+Recharged and inspired, you return to the ship ready to take part in an onboard art workshop, relax poolside or further your photography skills with your resident photographer.

 Option 2 – Morning experience: Pisa – more than a leaning tower